Tenaka/SecureReport/README.md

 Further information can be found @ https://docs.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection

 #DLL Safe Search
-When applications do not fully qualify the DLL path and instead allow searching the default behaviour if for the ‘Current Working Directory’ called 2nd in the list of directories.
-This allows an easy route to calling malicious DLL’s.
+When applications do not fully qualify the DLL path and instead allow searching the default behaviour is for the ‘Current Working Directory’ to be called, then system paths.
+This allows an easy route to call malicious DLL’s.
 Setting ‘DLL Safe Search’ mitigates the risk by moving CWD to later in the search order.
 Further information can be found @ https://docs.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order

+#DLL Hijacking (Permissions)
+DLL Hijacking is when a malicious dll replaces a legitimate dll due to a path vulnerability.
+A program or service makes a call on that dll gaining the privileges of that program or service.
+Additionally missing dll’s presents a risk where a malicious dll is dropped into a path where no current dll exists but the program or service is making a call to that non-existent dll.
+This audit is reliant on programs being launched so that DLL’s are loaded.
+Each process’s loaded dll’s are checked for permissions issues and whether they are signed.
+The DLL hijacking audit does not currently check for missing dll’s being called.
+Process Monitor filtered for ‘NAME NOT FOUND’ and path ends with ‘DLL’ will.

 #Automatically Elevate User
 Auto Elevate User is a setting that elevates users allowing them to install software without being an administrator.